mk/clerk-px23/README.md

 Clerk combines Lisp-style interactive programming with the benefits of computational notebooks, literate programming, and moldable development, all without asking programmers to abandon their favorite tools or give up their existing software engineering practices.
 Its design stems partially from the difficult lessons we learned after years of unsuccessfully trying to get our _own team_ to use an [online browser-based notebook platform][nextjournal] that we also developed.

-When working with Clerk, a split-view is typically used with a code editor next to a browser showing Clerk’s representation of the same document, as [seen in Figure 1](#figure-1).
+When working with Clerk, a split-view is typically used with a code editor next to a browser showing Clerk’s representation of the same notebook, as [seen in Figure 1](#figure-1).

 ``` clojure
 ^{::clerk/width :full}